ucm-it/hpc_docs/docs/hpcdocs/HPC-clusters/job_manage.md

  It always important to note that sometimes a job failing not the result of one issue or error, but a combination of many errors and issues.
 Furthermore it is best to keep track of jobs before, during and after completion.

-## Useful proccess to follow to ensure sucessful completion of jobs
+## Proccess to ensure sucessful completion of jobs
 1. Submit the Job
     Submit the above job and see how it runs.
 To submit the above job, run the following command.
         ```bash